 Innovation work utilised the Design Council double-diamond model (divergent-convergent principles), which included empathy mapping, 'how might we' exercises and collaborative ideas generation.
 Collaboration activities were undertaken on school sites.

 Programme ideas were story-boarded on the strength of the insights from the sessions.
 These concepts were played back to stakeholders and insights from this fed into final creative development.

 The final 'CyberReady' solution gave kids and teachers a fun & flexible classroom toolkit to address issues as diverse as cyber-bullying and screen-time overload.
 Instead of second-guessing issues or pre-defining outcomes, the toolkit allowed participants to focus on the cyber areas that most concerned or excited them on the day of the class and to collaboratively workshop possible solutions together.
 No right or wrong - just a set of tools to help socialise the issues and ways forward.

-“It would have been easy for us to default to run-of-the-mill leaflets and comms - ticking the corporate sponsorship box as it were.
-Instead we dug deeper, applying tried & tested innovation principles that put customer-centricity at the heart of the design process.
+“We put customer-centricity at the heart of the design process.
 The programme outcome was a breath of fresh air and is set to make a real difference to how kids deal with the good, the bad and the ugly of the web.
 Well done Pancentric for an exceptionally good approach and programme outcome.”